Average entropy of Gaussian mixtures: Deriving the Series Expansion

-We will take $s^2< \sigma^2$ and develop a power series in the parameter $\mu=s^2/\sigma^2$.
-In the following sections we obtain our result by following these steps: \begin{itemize} \item We first obtain a more compact form of $h(\vecX|\hat\vecW)$ in Corollary \ref{entropcoll} via a change a variables. \item After performing another change of variables to remove correlations, we evaluate the leading terms to $h(\vecX|\hat\vecW)$. \item In Theorem \ref{entrocaltheo} we obtain an expression that separates the leading contributions to $h(\vecX|\hat\vecW)$ and the quantity $S$ to be defined. \item We perform a third change of variables to simplify $S$, and we obtain a Taylor series for $h(\vecX|\hat\vecW)$ up to order $\mathcal{O}(\mu^2)$ in Theorem \ref{bruttheo} via a brute-force approach. \item Finally, we provide a determinant based approach to evaluate the power series for $S$, and we obtain a result for $h(\vecX|\hat\vecW)$ up to order $\mathcal{O}(\mu)$. \end{itemize}
+\item {We next perform another change or variables to obtain a diagonal form in the expectation with regard to the multivariate Gaussian.
+This is important since our new variables will be independent, and many expressions will be simplified if our variables are not correlated.} \item {We evaluate the leading terms to $h(\vecX|\hat\vecW)$, as shown in Theorem \ref{entrocaltheo}, where we obtain an expression that separates the leading contributions to $h(\vecX|\hat\vecW)$ and the quantity $S$ to be defined.
+The reason this is important is that the leading contributions contain terms that will make the Taylor series diverge, and therefore, we evaluate them analytically before performing the Taylor series expansion.
+We also include other terms that do not cause any problems in the limit of small $\mu$ for convenience.
+The remaining expression $S$ is then safe to expand for small $\mu$.} \item We perform a third change of variables to simplify $S$, and we obtain a Taylor series for $h(\vecX|\hat\vecW)$ up to order $\mathcal{O}(\mu^2)$ in Theorem \ref{bruttheo} via a brute-force approach. {The change of variables is necessary for making the analytical expression tractable. } \item Finally, we provide a determinant-based approach to evaluate the power series for $S$, and we obtain a result for $h(\vecX|\hat\vecW)$ up to order $\mathcal{O}(\mu)$. \end{itemize}

-\subsection{First change of variables}
+\subsection{First Change of Variables}

 We observe that inside the logarithm, the variables $\mathbf w_j$ occur only in the combination $\mathbf w_j -\mathbf x$.
-This allows us to introduce shifted variables $\mathbf z_j = \mathbf w_j -\mathbf x$ and then analytically carry out the integration over~$\mathbf x$. \begin{lemma} The differential entropy $h(\vecX|\hat\vecW)$ is given by:
+This allows us to introduce shifted variables $\mathbf z_j = \mathbf w_j -\mathbf x$ and then analytically carry out the integration over~$\mathbf x$. \begin{lemma} The differential entropy $h(\vecX|\hat\vecW)$ is given by